subquery/documentation/docs/quickstart/quickstart_chains/terra.md

 ## 1. Update Your GraphQL Schema File

 The `schema.graphql` file defines the shape of your data from SubQuery due to the GraphQL query language’s mechanism.
 Hence, updating the GraphQL Schema file is the perfect start.
-It allows you to decide your end goal beforehand.
+It allows you to decide your end goal right at the start.

-Update the `schema.graphql` file as follows and remove all existing entities:
+Update the `schema.graphql` file as follows and remove all existing entities, here you can see we are indexing all transfers in Terra:

 ```graphql
 type Transfer @entity {